Normandy, Surrey: Flexford / Christmas Pie

 Flexford in the south was once called Flaxford, itself a corruption of "flax vard", meaning flax meadows by a stream.
 The ancient industry here was the creation of linen from flax.

 Flexford is, bar a few outlying buildings, one almost inextricable, contiguous settlement with Christmas Pie and the station and railway line to the north of this private estate passes over the Normandy road, residential all the way to Normandy village centre – unusually named Wanborough railway station instead of Flexford and Normandy – for a purely historical reason connected with Lord Wanborough, see Wanborough.

 Flexford has a population of 1,163.
 Flexford's businesses include a garage, and carpentry and roofing contractor firm.
 Nearby Wood Street Village presents more options, and Guildford is accessible by car or bus – the 694 school bus runs from Christmas Pie via Puttenham to Broadwater School, and the 520 runs five buses per day both ways between Aldershot and Guildford via Flexford.
 Flexford is part of one of two wards that are within the Guildford borough but are represented by the Member of Parliament for Woking.

 Christmas Pie adjoins Flexford on a wide boundary.
 Christmas Pie owes its curious name to property owned by a prominent local family named Christmas.
 There are many references to this family in the court records of the manor of Cleygate which date back to 1513 in the reign of King Henry VIII.
 Christmases are often noted as serving as members of the homage which was the jury of the court.
 The "Pie" comes from the Saxon term "pightel" or "pightle" meaning a small piece of arable land.
 Until this was built up during the 1920s, a small field, Pie Field was near the Christmas Pie crossroads.
 This tiny settlement spans the extreme southern border with Wanborough.

 Wyke

 The western part of the parish is Wyke.
-This appeared in the Domesday Book as Wucca, a hide (approximately 120 acres) held by Godric from Earl Roger.
-The Domesday Book mentioned a hall which is thought to have been where East Wyke Farm now stands and where remains of Surrey White Ware pottery have been found.
-Names such as Wuccha, Wicca, Week and Wick have been used, some of which are preserved in place names in the hamlet (such as Weekwood).
+This appeared in Domesday Book of 1086 as Wucca, a hide (approximately 120 acres) held by Godric from Earl Roger.
+The Domesday Book mentioned a hall which is thought to have been where East Wyke Farm now stands and where remains of 'Surrey White Ware" pottery have been found.
+Names such as Wuccha, Wicca, Week and Wick have been used, some of which are preserved in place-names in the hamlet (such as Weekwood).
 Finally Wyke was settled upon, and this too is the name of the ecclesiastical parish that has covered Normandy since 1847, that of St Mark's Wyke.